Social Worker Month: NMCAC Center's contributions to the community

-In honor of March being Social Worker Month, this publication would like to celebrate the incredible work being performed in Iosco County by the dedicated team at the Northern Michigan Children’s Assessment Center (NMCAC) in Tawas City.
+TAWAS CITY – In honor of March being Social Worker Month, work is being performed in Iosco County by a team at the Northern Michigan Children’s Assessment Center (NMCAC) in Tawas City.

-The NMCAC works in conjunction with local law enforcement to perform forensic interviews for children that are victims of sexual abuse.
-While the main location exists in Roscommon, a satellite location was established in Tawas City in 2017; the non-profit organization currently conducts operations at 220 Beech Street, utilizing a building owned by the Ascension St. Joseph hospital.
+The NMCAC works in conjunction with local law enforcement to perform forensic interviews for children who are victims of sexual abuse.
+While the main location exists in Roscommon, a satellite location was established in Tawas City in 2017; the non-profit organization currently conducts operations at 220 Beech St., utilizing a building owned by Ascension St. Joseph Hospital.

-Ex-Chief of Police for the Tawas Police Authority and current NMCAC board member Mark Ferguson shared with this publication how the different approach to interviewing creates a more pleasant experience for children and minimizes the additional trauma that can be accrued throughout the interviewing process, as well as what comes after.
+Former chief of police for the Tawas Police Authority, and current NMCAC board member Mark Ferguson shared with this publication how the different approach to interviewing creates a more pleasant experience for children and minimizes the additional trauma that can be accrued throughout the interviewing process, as well as what comes after.

 Ferguson notes that police are trained to elicit information in confessions in a certain way.
 “When you put them in a situation like this, it’s a completely different approach,” he says.